skytreader/vague-rants/docs/0-getting-started.markdown

 ## Demo

-1. SSH into your VM and issue the `tree` command.
+1. SSH into the Messi VM and issue the `tree` command.
 You should get an error that it does not exist.

 ```
-vague-rants$ vagrant ssh
+vague-rants/vms/messi$ vagrant ssh
 Welcome to Ubuntu 18.04.1 LTS (GNU/Linux 4.15.0-29-generic x86_64)

 ...